sookeke/airbyte-platform/charts/Readme.md

 #### Securing Airbyte:

 As Airbyte connectors serve as data pipes moving data from Point A to Point B, it is advised not to expose Airbyte publicly without robust authentication through a valid Identity Provider.
 For securing Airbyte, use OAuth2-proxy with our DIAM SSO to secure the Airbyte UI.
-Refer to the airbyte-secure folder for bitnami/oauth2-proxy values for installation and configuration.
+Refer to the airbyte-secure folder for [bitnami/oauth2-proxy values](https://github.com/sookeke/airbyte-platform/blob/0.50.35-oc/charts/airbyte-secure/values.yaml) for installation and configuration.

 Before running the installation, coordinate with the DIAM team for the OIDC client secret.
-Finally, install the airbyte-proxy using the following Helm command:
+Finally, install the airbyte-proxy using the following Helm command using airbyte-secure dir as root:

 ```
 helm install airbyte-proxy oci://registry-1.docker.io/bitnamicharts/oauth2-proxy --values values.yaml